 I have build a complete new installation with latest versions pulled as described in the installation manual.
 When you require additional info, please let me know.

-#5 Updated by marmachine about 3 years ago
+#5 Updated by marmachine over 3 years ago

 I'm no expert, but while talking to Aeotec support (they were very helpfull by the way) i have been trying to get this to work.

 I think this one in specific could be OZW related indeed, see the attachment (This_is_where_the_configuration_is_wrong.pdf) shows - circled in red - what the problem/cause is.

 I have also setup a test with Domoticz, same issue there on the parameters 201-204, however with Domoticz i do receive UV and Vibration! (the other bugs)